Germany still backs Britain in blaming Russia for spy attack

-BERLIN, April 4 (Reuters) - The German government still agrees with Britain that Russia is probably responsible for the poisoning of a former double agent after the head of Britain’s military research centre said he could not say whether the nerve agent had been made in Russia.
+BERLIN (Reuters) - The German government still agrees with Britain that Russia is probably responsible for the poisoning of a former double agent after the head of Britain’s military research center said he could not say whether the nerve agent had been made in Russia.

 “Nothing has changed,” said government spokeswoman Ulrike Demmer, adding: “We share Britain’s view that there is a high likelihood that Russia is behind it”.